Verge Gallery

 Accessible Hours and Free Entry in Central Sydney

-Verge Gallery welcomes all visitors during generous operating hours designed to accommodate diverse schedules.
-The gallery is open Monday to Friday from 10 am to 5 pm, with extended hours until 7 pm on Thursdays, and by appointment on Saturdays.
-Located at Jane Foss Russell Plaza on the University of Sydney campus in Sydney NSW 2008, the gallery maintains a commitment to accessibility and inclusivity.
-Best of all, entry is completely free, removing any barriers to experiencing contemporary art.
+Verge Gallery is open Monday to Friday from 10 am to 5 pm, staying open until 7 pm on Thursdays, and you can arrange a visit on Saturdays by appointment.
+You'll find it at Jane Foss Russell Plaza on the University of Sydney campus in Sydney NSW 2050.
+Best part is that entry's completely free, so there's nothing stopping you from popping in to see what's on.